Chimamanda Ngozi Adichie: Influence

 According to Lisa Allardice, a journalist writing for The Guardian, Adichie became the "poster girl for modern feminism after her 2012 TED Talk 'We Should All Be Feminists' went stratospheric and was distributed in book form to every 16-year-old in Sweden".
 Adichie has become "a global feminist icon" and a recognised "public thinker" per journalist Lauren Alix Brown.
-Parts of Adichie's TEDx Talk were sampled in the song "Flawless" by singer Beyoncé on 13 December 2013.
-When asked in an NPR interview about that, Adichie responded that "anything that gets young people talking about feminism is a very good thing."
-She later refined the statement in an interview with the Dutch newspaper De Volkskrant, saying that she liked and admired Beyoncé and gave permission to use her text because the singer "reached many people who would otherwise probably never have heard the word feminism."
-But, she went on to state that the sampling caused a media frenzy with requests from newspapers world-wide who were keen to report on her new-found fame because of Beyoncé.
-Adichie said, "I am a writer and I have been for some time and I refuse to perform in this charade that is now apparently expected of me".
-She was disappointed by the media portrayal, but acknowledged that "Thanks to Beyoncé, my life will never be the same again."
+Parts of Adichie's TEDx Talk "We Should All Be Feminists" were sampled in the song "Flawless" by Beyoncé on 13 December 2013.
 Adichie was outspoken against critics who later questioned the singer's credentials as a feminist because she uses her sexuality to "pander to the male gaze".
 In defence of Beyoncé, Adichie said: "Whoever says they're feminist is bloody feminist."

 Scholar Matthew Lecznar said that Adichie's stature as "one of most prominent writers and feminists of the age" allowed her to use her celebrity "to demonstrate the power of dress and empower people from diverse contexts to embrace [fashion] ... which has everything to do with the politics of identity".
 Academics Floriana Bernardi and Enrica Picarelli credited her support of the Nigerian fashion industry with helping put Nigeria "at the forefront" of the movement to use fashion as a globally-recognised political mechanism of empowerment.
 Toyin Falola, a professor of history, in an evaluation of scholarship in Nigeria, criticised the policy of elevating academic figures prematurely.
 He argued that scholarship, particularly in the humanities, should challenge policies and processes to strengthen the social contract between citizens and government.
 He suggested that the focus should shift from recognising scholars who merely influenced other scholars to acknowledging intellectuals who use their talents to benefit the state and serve as mentors to Nigerian youth.
 Adichie was among those he felt qualified as "intellectual heroes", who had "push[ed] forward the boundaries of social change".